fenago/katacoda-scenarios/apache-spark/apache-spark-joins-sql-operations/steps/9/text.md

-**Step 3:** Let us now run a query to check the count of total users who belong to state “New York”.
+**Step 3:** Let us now run a query to check the count of total users who belong to state "New York".